Ensuring Research Results in

 engineers must design everything in isolation, know how to design for

-manufacturability, and throw perfect and complete drawings over the ocean and
+manufacturability alone, and throw perfect and complete drawings over the ocean and

-then the Contract Manufacturer will “build-to-print.”
+then the Contract Manufacturer will “build-to-print” and then deal withthe

 Conclusions on Time and Resources: